jerryc05/GitHubIssueAndSyncBot/README.md

   - Only the `title` row is __REQUIRED__.
   - The `unix_epoch` field (_optional_) can be used to record when the issue happened.
     - Leave empty to use the time at insertion.
-    - If necessary, make sure you use `UTC +0` timestamp, not your local time.
   - __DO NOT__ insert into private row(s), or you will be rejected.
   - Example:
     ```sh